astronomer/astronomer-cosmos/docs/configuration/project-config.rst

 - ``manifest_path``: The absolute path to your manifests directory.
 This is only required if you're using Cosmos' manifest parsing mode.
 Along with supporting local paths for manifest parsing, starting with Cosmos 1.6.0, if you've Airflow >= 2.8.0, Cosmos also supports remote paths for manifest parsing(e.g. S3 URL).
 See :ref:`parsing-methods` for more details.
+- ``manifest_conn_id``: The connection id for the Airflow connection that contains the credentials for the remote manifest path.
+This is only required if you're using a remote manifest path.
 - ``project_name`` : The name of the project.
 If ``dbt_project_path`` is provided, the ``project_name`` defaults to the folder name containing ``dbt_project.yml``.
 If ``dbt_project_path`` is not provided, and ``manifest_path`` is provided, ``project_name`` is required as the name can not be inferred from ``dbt_project_path``